harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

 Every machine account has assigned the following default permissions in the UCS
 domain:

 ..
-TODO : Ask SME: Check for the correct listing.
-The manual only mentions the machine account two times.
+TODO Add reference to LDAP service and a hint about the LDAP ACLs in the referred section.
+Statements about LDAP and ACLs don't fit in this place.

+   The distinct permission for the machine account are defined in LDAP ACLs.
+See /etc/ldap/slapd.conf, the ACL blocks beginning with ``access-to ...``

-* The UCS system can read all object information from the domain database.
+* The UCS system can read all object information and password hashes for accounts from the domain database.
+Apps like UCS@school and fetchmail limit the read permissions.

-* The UCS system can write only information to the domain database that is associated with its account.
+* The UCS system can write only information to the domain database that is associated with its account, for example the version of the installed UCS or other apps.

 Policies
 --------